OlivierSohn/hamazed/BACKLOG.md

 # Backlog

+- once changed, the changed bits are animated with "red to white":

 - animate frame color while transitionning (red -> white -> red)

-- when a new level starts, animation should begin with :
-  - left : ammo / numbers resetting to their normal values
-  - updown : level number and target changing
-    - once changed, the changed bits are animated with "red to white"

 - when expanding, invert animation order between frame and infos